Branded video content has become a must-have for business growth.

 Unlike the previous examples, this content is all about the hard sell.
 Each video has an immediate action that viewers should take, whether that’s to buy a product or apply for a job.

 Typically, this content is used at the “conversion” stage of the marketing funnel, so it tends to get hard results (sales, leads, etc) and a better ROI.
 It’s also way more branded.
-Think of an animated logo, lower-thirds, branded transitions, and outros.
+Think of an animated logo, lower-third, branded transitions, and outros.

 Corporate Video Benefits